getodk/docs/odk1-src/form-widgets.rst

   :alt: The same map as displayed previously, but now a series of red markers form a polygon across the map.

 .. image:: /img/form-widgets/geoshape4.*
   :alt: The GeoShape form widget shown previously.
 The question text is "Select an Area."
 The button label is now "View or Change GeoShape."
-Below the button is a list of lat/long GPS coordinates.
+Below the button is a list of lat/long coordinates.

 .. rubric:: XLSForm